NexPlayer/Android-SDK/advanced.md

 This method gets the padding to be included around timed text (TTML) in content.

-It corresponds to thetts:paddingattribute and can include up to four lengths, indicating the padding to be included around the timed text (TTML) when displayed.
+It corresponds to the tts:paddingattribute and can include up to four lengths, indicating the padding to be included around the timed text (TTML) when displayed.

 If only one length is specified, it applies to all edges of the text display box.
 If there are two lengths specified, the first applies to the "before" and "after" edges (the top and bottom edges of the text box for typical Latin script) and the second to the "start" and "end" edges (or right and left edges for typical Latin script).
 If there are three length specifications, the first corresponds to the "before" edge, the second to the "start" and "end" edges, and the third to the "after" edge.
 Lastly, if four padding lengths are provided, they should be applied to the before, end, after, and start edges in the corresponding order.